-Håkon loved getting the opportunity to stand.
+Håkon loves getting up in a standing position.
 This triggered physiotherapist Synøve Rusten to initiate active standing intervention.
-Already at 19 months of age, Håkon got his first NF-Walker.
-He practiced movement both at home and in the nursery.
-To intensify the training, Innowalk was introduced a year later.
+Already at 19 months of age, Håkon got his first Made for Movement device, an NF-Walker 2, to practice movement at home and in the nursery.

-Ensuring a good range of motion with NF-Walker
+Ensuring a good range of motion with the NF-Walker

-The surgery largely eliminated spasticity and resulted in a boost in the spontaneous motor skills.
-He is now able to get himself up in sitting position, drag himself forward on his stomach and roll around.
+As the surgery largely eliminated his spasticity, Håkon got a boost in his spontaneous motor skills.
+Combined with his training in the NF-Walker 2, Håkon got himself up in sitting position and was able to drag himself forward on his stomach and roll around.
 His head control has also improved.

-To sum it all up, here are three of Håkon's experiences with NF-Walker2:
+To sum it all up, here are three of Håkon's experiences with the NF-Walker 2:

-- Håkon regularly exercises to improve gait and is now able to take some independent steps with the help of the dynamic knee-stretch system.
+- He regularly exercises to improve gait and is now able to take some independent steps with the help of the dynamic knee-stretch system.